 - TITAN-IR (TITAN code system for Image Reconstruction).

 Part II: Demonstration of the RAPID code system for simulation of spent fuel casks and pools

 In a MRT methodology, the problem of interest is partitioned into stages based on its physics, and each stage is represented by a response function or set of coefficients.
 These stages are combined into a linear system of equations which are solved iteratively using the pre-calculated functions and/or coefficients.

 1. Haghighat, K. Royston and W. Walters, “MRT Methodologies for real-time simulation of nonproliferation and safeguards problems, Annals of Nuclear Energy, Volume 87, Part 1, pp 61-67, January 2016.

 2. W. Walters, N. Roskoff, and A. Haghighat, “A Fission Matrix Approach to Calculate Pin-wise 3D Fission Density Distribution,” Proc.
 M&C 2015, Nashville, Tennessee, April 19-23, 2015.

 3. V. Mascolino, A. Haghighat, and N. Roskoff, “Evaluation of RAPID for a UNF Cask Benchmark Problem,” Proc.
 ICRS-13 & RPSD-2016, Paris, France, October 3-6, 2016.

-There will be access to wireless internet so that the participants can have remote access to the software.
+There will be access to wireless internet so that the participants can have remote access to VRS-RAPID.
+The current version of VRS-RAPID is optimized for a Personal Computer using the Google Chrome browser, but it can be accessed through iPad, Tablet, etc. using any other browser.